m-Jawa-d/react-nextjs-typing/README.md

 ![Typing Test](https://github.com/m-Jawa-d/react-nextjs-typing/blob/main/public/one.png)
 ![Typing Test](https://github.com/m-Jawa-d/react-nextjs-typing/blob/main/public/two.png)

 Thank you for visiting the Typing Test App repository!
-We hope you find it useful and fun.
+I hope you find it useful and fun.
 Don't forget to star the repo and happy typing!